 Language Processing Drills: For Children with Language Processing Disorders (Independently Published, 2017)

-This book by Danni Bloom covers one specific element of applied behavior analysis: language development.
+This book by Danni Bloom covers one specific element of ABA: language development.
 Language Processing Drills consists of 180 different drills that parents and caregivers can use to help those on the autism spectrum.
 The drills, illustrated by helpful photos, cover topics ranging from plural vs. singular, to adjectives and prepositions.

 Make a Wish for Me: A Family’s Recovery from Autism (She Writes Press, 2015)

 Make a Wish for Me is the captivating account of LeeAndra Chergey and her autistic son, Ryan.
 Chergey lovingly describes the ways in which her family was forced to evolve in the wake of her son’s diagnosis, and her realization that being normal is much less important than being happy.
 This book has won a number of awards including the Indie Reader Discovery Award, the National Indie Excellence Award (finalist), and the Hollywood Book Festival 2016 Honorable Mention, among others.

 Parent’s Guide to In-Home ABA Programs: Frequently Asked Questions About Applied Behavior Analysis for Your Child with Autism (Jessica Kingsley Publishers, 2012)

 Elle Olivia Johnson